maureenreily/Company-Indices/README.md

 Technology Industry ESG Index

 Overview
 This branch contains a hypothetical ESG (Environmental, Social, Governance) index dataset specifically for the Technology industry.
-This dataset serves as a sample for ESG analysis and includes weighted ESG scores inspired by methodologies from Bloomberg and S&P ESG frameworks.
+This dataset is designed for educational purposes as part of a school research project and demonstrates how ESG metrics could be structured and analyzed within the tech sector.
+No real company data is used; the data is inspired by methodologies from Bloomberg and S&P ESG frameworks.

+Version Control
+This project uses Git for version control to track changes and manage the research process.
+By maintaining a structured commit history, it ensures that each update can be easily referenced, which supports both collaboration and the research audit trail for educational purposes.

 Files in This Branch
 - **[Tech Industry Index Documentation](TechIndustryIndex.md): The main dataset file containing fictional company data in the Technology sector with detailed ESG metrics.